 What Is Lust?

-American writer and theologian Frederick Buechner wrote, “Lust is the craving for salt of a man who is dying of thirst.”
+On the meaning of lust, American writer and theologian Frederick Buechner wrote, “Lust is the craving for salt of a man who is dying of thirst.”
 Explains why it’s so hard to tell the lust vs love difference, doesn’t it?
 That’s why, the first order of business is to understand what lust is.
 It is an emotion defined as a strong, intense, obsessive desire for someone or something, and is rooted in our primal instincts.
 It is a natural human response to attraction and the need for physical intimacy.

 While lust may seem like it’s just about sexual gratification, it is also based on an all-consuming attachment and fleeting emotions.
 It can inspire us to do great things or lead us down a path of destruction, which, again, is how love feels in the beginning – making it difficult to decipher whether what you are feeling is lust or love.